 Civil FBAR Penalty Cases

-The concept of ‘willfulness’ as it apply to FBAR violations has evolved over time.
+The concept of ‘willfulness’ as it applies to FBAR violations has evolved over time.
 Below are some of the seminal FBAR civil penalty cases.
 Caution for lay readers: there are many facts in these cases which are not included below.
-Most of these cases involve a number “bad facts” such as accounts in tax havens (e.g., Switzerland) and large amounts of unreported income.
+Most of these cases involve a number of “bad facts” such as accounts in tax havens (e.g., Switzerland) and large amounts of unreported income.
 The purpose of this exercise is to flesh out the legal standard for willfulness.
 Where does non-willfulness end and willfulness begin?

 U.S. v.
 Williams

 In U.S. v.
 Williams, 489 Fed.
 Appx.
 655 (CA-4,2012), the government brought enforcement action to collect civil penalties assessed against Williams for failure to report his interest in two foreign bank accounts by failing to file an FBAR for tax period 2000.

 A taxpayer is considered to have constructive knowledge of all the contents of his income tax return by the mere signing of the Form 1040, which is signed under penalties of perjury.